 Editorials are usually solicited by the Editor-in-Chief, although unsolicited submissions will also be considered.
 Editorials may address clinical or non-clinical topics in summary form and generally do not exceed 1700 words, including references.
-Often, editorials are linked with a particular manuscript awaiting publication; therefore, adherence to deadlines is critical.
 If a figure is desirable, please decrease the word count by approximately 200.
-The ICMJE conflict of interest form should be uploaded with initial submission and if accepted, copyright form will be collected during the production stage.
+The ICMJE conflict of interest form should be uploaded for each of the co-authors with initial submission and if accepted, copyright form will be collected during the production stage.
 Editorials, whether invited or unsolicited, undergo peer review.

 English Editing Assistance

 Figures (photographs, illustrations, or graphs) will be included in the final PDF but figure file names will not be visible to reviewers.
-Non-composite figures should be loaded to individual files and clearly identified.
+Non-composite figures should be loaded as individual files and clearly identified.
 For all figures, the figure number must be entered in the file description field before uploading each figure.
-To upload figures, go to the “Upload Files” page of the submission form.
-Click “Upload Files” to browse your desktop for the files or drag and drop them into the window.
+To upload figures, go to the “Attach Files” page of the submission form.
+Click “Browse” to browse your desktop for the files or drag and drop them into the window.
 Select “Figure” as the File Type.
 In the “Description” box enter the figure number for each figure file.
 Please do not upload legends here.
 Legends for print figures should be included at the end of the Manuscript file.
 Figures at revision should be uploaded as high resolution .tif files; one figure per file.
-Online-only supplemental figures must be PDF files with the legend included in the PDF; one figure per PDF file and uploaded as “e-Component” files.
+Online-only supplemental figures must be PDF files with the legend included in the PDF; one figure per PDF file and uploaded as “Supplemental Figures” files.

 - Physical dimensions of artwork must fit dimensions of the pages within the journal (i.e., width no more than 7 inches).